simon-v/bean-add/README.md

 Once the sum of balances of all transactions in the statement matches the statement's target, you will be prompted for the statement's date and description. `bean-add` will then unset the flags of all records on the statement to prevent them from being used on another statement and add the statement's own record.

+Type `bv` to estimate the amount of your next statement, to help you plan your budget.

 You can use the `-n` command line switch to skip right to entering a new transaction with today's date immediately on startup.

 ### Other Notes